PrintfBatuhan/Digital-Signal-Processing/ReadMe.md

 ### In these studies, basic subjects related to digital signal processing were discussed, necessary investigations and comments were made.

 Code-1)
-- Creating an index array.
+- Create a vector (array).
-- Creating a sequence of signals.
+- Creating a series of signals.
-- To draw graphics.
+- Graph plotting.
 - Four operations on complex numbers, cartesian, polar representation

 Code-2)